Micro-Tidal Disruption Events at Galactic Centers: Introduction

-This article is organized as follows.
-In Sec.~\ref{sec:rate} we present a rate calculation for this type of WD+sBH disruption events, with the input from Fokker-Planck evolution of the nuclear star clusters around massive black holes.
-In Sec.~\ref{sec:hydro} we perform a series of hydrodynamical simulations of the scattering process between a WD and a sBH with various initial impact radius $b$ and relative speed $v_0$, and quantify the dependence of the accreted material on the sBH and the unbound material on $b, v_0$.
-In Sec.~\ref{sec:em} we discuss distinctive electromagnetic signatures of this type of transient events, and make connection to those X-ray bursts observed from Einstein Probe with unknown origin.
+In this article, we conduct a comprehensive study of the scenario of close encounter between a high-speed WD and a sBH.
+In Sec.~\ref{sec:rate} we present a rate calculation for this type of close encounter events between a WD and a sBH.
+In Sec.~\ref{sec:theory}, we derive the criterion for whether the WD can be tidally disrupted during the encounter.
+In Sec.~\ref{sec:hydro} we perform a series of hydrodynamical simulations of the close encounter between a WD and a sBH with various initial impact parameter $b$ and relative speed $v_0$, and quantify the dependence of the accreted material on the sBH and the unbound material on $b, v_0$.
+In Sec.~\ref{sec:em} we discuss possible electromagnetic and gravitational wave signatures of this type of transient events.
 We conclude in Sec.~\ref{sec:con}.